Ghost-oo5/ai-video-generator-v2/Client/README.md

 # 📦 Client - AI Video Generator Frontend

 This is the **frontend** of the `ghost-oo5-ai-video-generator` project.
-It's a Next.js 15 application using modern tools like Tailwind CSS, TypeScript, Zustand, and Google GenAI.
+It's a Next.js 15 application using modern tools like Tailwind CSS, TypeScript, and Google GenAI.

 ---